-- Do not take trees down to allow more sunlight to be directed to proposed panels. - Panels should not be visible from the street. - Skylights should be installed flush with the roof profile. - Micro-windmills (vertical axis) should be set back so as to be less visible from the street.
+- Do not take trees down to allow more sunlight to be directed to proposed panels. - Panels should not be visible from the street. - Skylights should be installed flush with the roof profile. - Micro-windmills (vertical axis) should be set back from the cornice line so as to be less visible from the street.